 - How much does a psychiatrist cost?

 Can you see a psychiatrist without a referral?
 In short, sometimes.
 But there are several factors at play that make this question not so simple to answer.
 Wondering how to find a psychiatrist?
-Start with a brief assessment with Talkspace to get matched to an online psychiatrist.
+Start with a brief assessment with Talkspace to get matched to the best online psychiatrist.

 - How to See a Psychologist or Psychiatrist.
 The Light Program. https://thelightprogram.pyramidhealthcarepa.com/do-you-need-a-referral-to-get-treatment/.
 Published 2019.
 Accessed August 23, 2021.